3rd annual conference, Vienna Sep. 30 th– Oct. 1st, 2016

 Ad 4: A variety of presentations on different subjects rounds off an interesting and, hopefully, stimulating conference program.
 Kate Algate of NHW England & Wales will talk about Cyber Crime, which is developing into a bigger and bigger problem to all parts of society.
 With Internet and IT, netbanking and social media occupying more and more of our daily lives, not even the humblest retiree can be sure he will not become victim to cyber crime.
 George Vayssier, Dutch nuclear expert, will showcase the problems of nuclear safety to residents.
 It is an amazing fact that, with all the new international problems occupying our minds, the old but unresolved problems of nuclear threats drift out of our mental focus, but we should keep them in mind nevertheless.
 Mario Furlan will remind us about the tremendously successful work he and his City Angels are doing in Italy, and Panayiotis Papanikolaou will update us on the progress of the EU sponsored “Inspec2t” project.
 Last but not least Clive Lloyd of Avocet, England, will show us amazing new tools for crime prevention.

-Please find the latest version of the preliminary AGENDA which, we hope, will not be changed dramatically until September.
+Please find the latest version of the AGENDA.

 2nd conference October 22 - 24, 2015 in Italy

 Successful conference in Castel Ritaldi / Umbria (PG)